MoldyMacaroniX/gd-website/src/info-pages/posting-an-article.md

 # Metadata

 You can assign, delete, and edit metadata by editing the **frontmatter**.
-Make sure the post has a valid, title, description, date, image, author, and tags.
+Make sure the post has a valid title, description, date, image, author, and tags.
 If the article does not fit in any one tag, do not assign it any at all.
 If this is the case, **do not** just leave the tag value empty, but remove it altogether.

 # Assigning an author